beocaca/astrotribe/apps/admin/content/bp/marketing-collaborations.md

    - Co-branded content
    - Sponsored advertising
-   - Connecting universities to companies for internships
+   - Connecting universities to organizations for internships

 3. **Benefits of Partnerships:**
    - Expanded reach